The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 This is the one and only place where the Eden Valley Walk meets the river after crossing it outside Edenbridge at Delaware Farm.

-If you are doing the Main Walk to Tonbridge, go to §5.
+If you are doing the Main Walk to Tonbridge, go to §E.

-For Short Walk 1 retrace your steps through Leicester Square and the churchyard.
+- For Short Walk 1 retrace your steps through Leicester Square and the churchyard.
 On entering the parkland take the right-hand of two grassy paths ahead, staying close to the hedge-topped stone wall guarding Penshurst Place.
-After passing the manor house keep ahead on the main path, which then curves gently to the right.
-Cross the estate's private driveway via two metal kissing gates and continue along a tree-lined avenue, in 75m merging with another grassy path from the left.
+After passing the manor house keep ahead on the main path, which then curves gently to the right and comes to the estate's private driveway.

 This section is the same as the start of Walk 1–15.